 In 2017 my partner and I created Lets Waste Less, a sustainable not-for profit that educated people about reducing single use plastic in the local community.

 In the same year I joined Tomra Collections Australia and supported the introduction of bottle and can recycling centres throughout NSW and QLD.

 My work in the waste sector highlighted the fact there needs to be more education about the amount of waste we are discarding that is going to landfill or into the ocean.

 One alarming statistic is that by 2050 there will be more plastic in the ocean than fish.

-All of these experiences have inspired me to start the Beaming Green podcast.
+All of these experiences have inspired me to start and produce the Beaming Green podcast.
 There is a need for us to act with a sense of urgency and work together so that we can “be the change we want to see in the world”.